 Panhellenic Association (PHA) serves as the governing body for our National Panhellenic Conference (NPC) sororities, Delta Zeta, Phi Sigma Sigma, and Sigma Sigma Sigma.
 Our PHA is comprised of a five-member executive board as well as delegates from each sorority.
 The purpose of PHA is to facilitate positive relations between our three sororities, as well as the campus and community through the coordination of events that foster philanthropy, personal growth, and campus involvement.
+PHA also works closely with Lindenwood’s Interfraternity Council (IFC) to improve the Greek community on campus.
 Through our affiliation with the NPC, we are able to create a campus environment that empowers our women to be the best they can be and to be strong leaders both on campus and in the community.
-For more information on how to become involved, please contact the Panhellenic Association President or Assistant Director of Student Involvement and Greek Life.
+For more information on how to become involved, please contact the Panhellenic Association President or the Program Manager of Fraternity & Sorority Life.

 Director of Programs